mulesoft-consulting/salesforce-cpq-billing-netsuite-demo/README.md

 Do these steps for each project folder that was in the zipfile.

-## Step 3: Configure Salesforce and Netsuite Connectivity
+## Step 3: Configure Salesforce and NetSuite Connectivity
 Select one of the projects in your workspace.
 Navigate to the **config.yaml** for that project.

 ![Step 10](images/10-config-in-studio.jpg)